bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 However, the AS can have limits on its allowed functionality.
-If the RC wants to optimize its calls to the AS before making a request, it MAY send an HTTP OPTIONS request to the transaction endpoint to retrieve the server's discovery information.
+If the RC wants to optimize its calls to the AS before making a request, it MAY send an HTTP OPTIONS request to the grant request endpoint to retrieve the server's discovery information.
 The AS MUST respond with a JSON document containing the following information: